Gurkirat-singh-oye/3D-models-Viewer-backend/README.md

 # How to launch it

-type "node server/index.js" in root directory you should see "up and running...blah..blah"
+type "node server/index.js" in root directory you should see "up and running on localhost:PORT"